 - Keep the grips on your clubs well maintained so you can hold them properly and minimize the risk of throwing one, which could cause damage or disfiguration.

-The balls you use when playing golf are just as important as the clubs you’re using to hit them.
-Since many golfers supply their own golfing balls, they’ll create small but important performance differences when they are flying through the air.
+The golf balls you use when playing golf are just as important as the clubs you’re using to hit them.
+Since many golfers utilize their own golf balls, they’ll create small but important performance differences when they are flying through the air.

 First, you need to understand the pieces that make up a golf ball.
 It’s not a solid ball made from one material, some different layers and substances dictate the ball’s flight.